What is an Arteriogram?

 After the procedure is completed, the tube in the groin will be removed.
 In certain instances, the doctor will choose a closure device which seals the hole in the artery, preventing it from bleeding.
 In other circumstances, the doctor, nurse, or technologist will hold steady pressure on the groin for a few minutes to prevent bleeding while allowing the hole to seal.
 In either situation, the patient will need to lay flat for a period of time.
 The recovery period is generally a few hours during which the patient will be kept on bed rest.

 Although the procedure is considered safe and of relatively low risk, there are certain problems which may develop.
 Always ask the physician if there are concerns.

-- Problems with the kidney function as a result of the contrast dye-this is usually a temporary issue, however, uncommon cases may result in permanent kidney damage.
+- Problems with the kidney function as a result of the contrast dye — this is normally a temporary issue.
+However, uncommon cases may result in permanent kidney damage.